Clueless skeptics defeated by 50-year-old UFO evidence

 Joe’d just had a rather heated conversation with our friend Mahesh, the “I-don’t-know-what-I’m-talking-about” skeptic from India, who’s attacked the Meier case for the past few years.
 He’d had previous conversations with him but today it didn’t go terribly well… at least for Mahesh.

 The amateurish, inept skeptic was unable to refute the historical record of Billy Meier’s 1964 UFO photographic evidence, as established by one of the most well-respected reporters of a highly reputable Indian newspaper.

 When Joe asked Mahesh to credibly explain just how Meier, a 27-year-old hitchhiking traveler in India at the time, had 80 UFO photographs in his possession, Mahesh told him “mumbo-jumbo” about Meier having some kind of a “special camera”.
 I can tell you, from first-hand experience, that the only thing special about 1940s Kodak bellow type cameras was that they worked well enough to take very basic, black and white photos.

 Means, Motive and Opportunity

-This of course has gone far above the heads of Mahesh and virtually every other skeptic, amateur or professional, who’s come forward to try to put a notch in their proverbial gun with their utterly futile attempts to take down the unimpeachable Billy Meier case.
+This of course has gone far above the heads of Mahesh and every other skeptic, amateur or professional, who’s come forward to try to put a notch in their proverbial gun.
+A complete lack of comprehension of the facts, and a strict avoidance of dealing with them, only compounds their utterly futile attempts to take down the unimpeachable Billy Meier case.